AMKuperus/TAS/README.md

 In the folder app/config/ you will find a file called config.local.neon.sample Follow the instructions from the file and the system is good to go.
 ->There can be a problem with the dns-line of the file rejecting ''.
-If this occurs try replacing the '' with this '
+If this occurs try replacing the '' with this ' (the error occuring is SQLSTATE[HY000] Access denied)

+### Step 5 Create missing folder
+In the TAS-directory create  2 new folders with the following names:
+- log
+- temp
+Now your installation should be good to go.

 ### Trouble installing?
 Scroll further and read more about Nette and Installation.
 The installation explained there is a fresh installation.